To Be Transgender is to Be Human

 Updated with a new Afterword.
 To be nobody but myself — in a world which is doing its best, night and day, to make me somebody else — means to fight the hardest battle any human can fight, and never stop fighting.
-E. E. Cummings Actor Elliot Page did an interview last spring with Oprah … Continue reading To Be Transgender is to Be Human
+E. E. Cummings Actor Elliot Page did an interview last spring with Oprah Winfrey on AppleTV+.
+It was his first TV interview since … Continue reading To Be Transgender is to Be Human

 Courting Tragedy: Reflecting on the Rittenhouse & Arbery Trials

-I've spent a awful lot of time watching Court TV this month with the Kyle Rittenhouse trial in Wisconsin and the Ahmaud Arbery murder trial in Georgia.
-I can't immediately recall two trials of this magnitude coming back to back like this, nor situations touching simultaneously on so many social, legal and political issues — … Continue reading Courting Tragedy: Reflecting on the Rittenhouse & Arbery Trials
+I’ve spent a awful lot of time watching Court TV this month with the Kyle Rittenhouse trial in Wisconsin and the Ahmaud Arbery murder trial in Georgia.
+I can’t immediately recall two trials of this magnitude coming back to back like this, nor situations touching simultaneously on so many social, legal and political issues — to name just a few… the Second Amendment right to … Continue reading Courting Tragedy: Reflecting on the Rittenhouse & Arbery Trials

 What’s Happened to Concerts?

-As of this writing, nine people are dead from the November 5th "Houston Stampede" with many more injured including a 9-year-old boy now in a medically-induced coma.9-year-old Ezra Blount died on Sunday, November 14, 2021, becoming the 10th victim.
-This isn't a total surprise.
-Rapper Travis Scott has a reputation and past convictions for encouraging … Continue reading What’s Happened to Concerts?
+As of this writing, nine people are dead from the November 5th “Houston Stampede” with many more injured including a 9-year-old boy now in a medically-induced coma.
+This isn’t a total surprise.
+Rapper Travis Scott has a reputation and past convictions for encouraging this kind of thing.
+He’s reportedly even celebrated people getting … Continue reading What’s Happened to Concerts?

 Mindfulness, Happiness & ‘RAIN’

-"Don't fret.
-Everything's going to be OK."
-That's a helpful advice for someone, isn't it?
+“Don’t fret.
+Everything’s going to be OK.”
+That’s a helpful advice for someone, isn’t it?
 Yeah, sometimes.
 But sometimes not.
-I read a commentary last week in the Wall Street Journal about "toxic positivity."
-Elizabeth Bernstein wrote that "forcing ourselves or others to always be positive can be harmful to our well-being and our relationships." … Continue reading Mindfulness, Happiness & ‘RAIN’
+I read a commentary last week in the Wall Street Journal about “toxic positivity.”
+Elizabeth Bernstein wrote that “forcing ourselves or others to always be positive can be harmful to our well-being and our relationships.”
+She says that sometimes the worst thing you can say … Continue reading Mindfulness, Happiness & ‘RAIN’

 Escaping the Emotional Rabbit Hole

 I came across this excellent post today at ‘Pointless Overthinking,’ a great blog at WordPress where this blog also resides.
-I believe the article here speaks to a lot people's experience.
+I believe the article here speaks to a lot people’s experience.
 It certainly speaks to me!
-I hope you'll find it helpful.
-"The Parable of the Second Arrow According to the Buddha, any time we suffer misfortune, two arrows fly … Continue reading Escaping the Emotional Rabbit Hole
+I hope you’ll find it helpful.
+“The Parable of the Second Arrow According to the Buddha, any time we suffer misfortune, two arrows fly our way.
+The first arrow is the bad event …” … Continue reading Escaping the Emotional Rabbit Hole

 Beautiful Holden Arboretum

 Two years ago David and I spent a truly delightful day at Holden Arboretum in Kirtland, Ohio, east of Cleveland.
 It was a beautiful, clear and crisp Sunday afternoon in October.
-I wasn't retired yet and was swamped in work, so I never compiled and posted this blog entry.
+I wasn’t retired yet and was swamped in work, so I never compiled and posted this blog entry.
 Better late than never!
-Apple Maps … Continue reading Beautiful Holden Arboretum
+If you haven’t been there, Holden Arboretum is a treasure.
+A Trail … Continue reading Beautiful Holden Arboretum